oktadev/okta-blog/_source/_posts/2020-02-14-kafka-streams.md

 You'll see a new window with your authenticated identity and a stream of words from George Washington's farewell address.

-<< image_2 >> /secured page with speech words
+{% img blog/kafka-streams/kafka_streams_quarkus_image_2.png alt:"Secured Page With Streaming Words" width:"800" %}{: .center-image }

 At this point, you've got a working Kafka cluster and a Quarkus client.
 The Quarkus client is secured using OIDC / OAuth 2.0.
 However, the Kafka cluster isn't secured yet.
-You've generated the necessary certificates, truststores, and keystores--but they're not being used.
-You'll do that in the next section.
-I just wanted you to be sure you had a working Kafka cluster and client application before you added security (to narrow things down if you have problems).
+All communication between the Quarkus client and the Kafka cluster is vulnerable.

 ## Create a Secure Kafka Cluster